-More than 150 people from all over the U.S. gathered in Providence, RI, for two days of reflecting on our past and envisioning our future at the Brazelton Touchpoints Center 2016 National Forum.
-Most were certified Brazelton Touchpoints trainers, but the group included representatives of a wide range of disciplines and professional and family roles.
+More than 150 people from all over the U.S. gathered in Providence for two days to reflect on our past and envision our future at the Brazelton Touchpoints Center 2016 National Forum.
+Most were certified Brazelton Touchpoints trainers, but the group included representatives from a wide range of disciplines, and professional and family roles.
 Among many others:

 - The founding director of an Oakland program for recently incarcerated fathers, who not only applies Brazelton Touchpoints principles and practices in his daily work but spreads them to other family-facing professionals and organizers in his community

 - A Washington DC pediatrician who is working to ensure that her examining rooms reflect her patients’ diverse heritages, embedding Touchpoints (including theNewborn Behavioral Observations) into her practice and building (oops – lost the rest of the sentence.)

 - Child welfare workers from Palm Beach County who showed the sustainability of the Touchpoints strategies, tools, and principles.
 Not only have they fully integrated Touchpoints into their work, they are recruiting with the Touchpoints approach in mind and passing it on to their new co-workers.

 - A mom and dad from one of the newest sites—the Laguna Pueblo—who have become leaders in their community and eagerly participated in the Forum sessions.

 - The director of family engagement forthe Annie E. Casey Foundation’s Campaign for Grade Level Reading, who is exploring bringing Touchpoints to the 240 cities in their network!

 Together attendees delved deeply into the core principles and practices of Brazelton Touchpoints, exploring everything from exercises used in the initial training sessions in 1996 to what we’ve learned about impact and what it takes to make sustainable change in organizations, communities, and systems.